SherryLabs/sherry-contracts/contracts/kol-router/README.md

 1. The **user wallet** sends native tokens (e.g., AVAX) and calls `swapExactNATIVEForToken` on the **KOLRouter**.
 2. The **KOLRouter**:

-   - Calculates the fee (based on BPS configuration).
+   - Calculates percentage-based fees from the input amount:
-   - Retains the fee in the contract.
+     - KOL Fee (1%): Accumulated in contract
+     - Foundation Fee (0.5%): Sent immediately to Foundation address
+     - Treasury Fee (0.5%): Sent immediately to Treasury address
-   - Forwards the remaining native token amount to the **DEX Router**.
+   - Forwards the remaining amount (98%) to the **DEX Router**.
 3. The **DEX Router** swaps the received AVAX for the desired ERC20 token and sends it to the **user wallet**.
+4. Emits `SwapExecuted` event with detailed fee breakdown.

 ### 4.2 swapExactTokenForNATIVE